-Reactions to Michael Bennett arrest warrant shows that facts don’t matter
+Reactions to Michael Bennett arrest warrant show that facts don’t matter

 Whether it be police violence, sexual harassment or anything Donald Trump, there are lot of emotionally charged topics out there today.
 What seems to be waning is the concept of anyone judging instances on a case-by-case basis.
 It’s becoming an all-or-nothing, my-side-against-yours world in which people see only what they want to see.

-When body-cam footage from Las Vegas emerged, Travis was convinced that it proved Bennett was lying about his interaction with police.
+When bodycam footage from Las Vegas emerged, Travis was convinced that it proved Bennett was lying about his interaction with police.
 (Actually, dude, there was zero footage of the takedown, which is what Bennett was complaining about.)

-A few weeks later, after Texans players kneeled during the anthem at CenturyLink Field, King tweeted “unlike in other cities where protestors were booed and heckled, the Seahawks fans gave them a standing ovation.”
+A few weeks later, after Texans players kneeled during the anthem at CenturyLink Field, King tweeted “unlike in other cities where protesters were booed and heckled, the Seahawks fans gave them a standing ovation.”
 (Actually, dude, the fans always stand during the anthem and always cheer when it’s over.)

 On Saturday, it was reported that Bennett, who lives in Hawaii, will surrender to authorities when he returns to the continental U.S. What happens then is unclear.